Book Club

 Open 5pm // Book Club 6-8pm

-Thanks to everyone who joined us for the Bookclub meeting in August, especially our latest new members – you are very welcome.
+Thanks to everyone who came to the Bookclub meeting in December, including our newest members – you are very welcome.

 Next meeting …

-Our next meeting is Wednesday 18 September 2024, 6-8pm.
+Our next meeting is on Wednesday 29th January 2025, 6-8pm.
 This month’s selections are below.

-If you would like to join us at the Lighthouse Bookclub just read one of these titles ( or more if you have time) and ‘drop in for a drink to tell us all what you think’.
-A warm welcome and lively discussion awaits and we look forward to seeing you.
+If you would like to join the Bookclub just read one of these titles ( or more if you have time) and drop in for a drink to tell us all what you think.